-For procurement of activities under Digital Solutions the reimbursement shall be pegged to the invoice amount, or the expenditure approved in the Grant Agreement whichever is the lowest.
+For Hardware or Software, the beneficiary shall procure the quotation submitted with the application20.
+The reimbursement will only be pegged to the procured value, or the expenditure approved in the Grant Agreement whichever is the lowest.

 6.3 Monitoring

 Effective monitoring is an important aspect which needs to be undertaken to ensure efficient and effective implementation and in ensuring that the targeted outcomes are achieved.